nicolaiarocci/nicolaiarocci.com/content/post/books-i-read-in-2025.md

 * Four stars mean a book is exceptional.
 * Five stars is pretty much unheard of.

+### Mornings in Jenin, by Susan Abulhawa

+*(Ogni mattina a Jenin, Feltrinelli)*

+I received this novel as a Christmas present from my kids, and I'm grateful to them for this powerful, passionate, eye-opening novel.
+Set against one of the twentieth century's most intractable political conflicts, Mornings in Jenin is a deeply human novel of history, identity, friendship, love, terrorism, surrender, courage, and hope.
+Its power forces us to take a fresh look at one of the defining conflicts of our lifetimes.

+> For if life had taught her anything, it was that healing and peace can begin only with acknowledgment of wrongs committed.

+★★★☆☆
 ### The heartbeat of the wild, by David Quammen

 *(Il cuore selvaggio della natura, Adelphi)*